appbaseio/reactive-manual/docs/v1.0.0/components/DateRange.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced when creating a combined query context in an actuator's `react` prop.
+    unique identifier of the component, can be referenced in other components' `react` prop.
-- **appbaseField** `String`
+- **appbaseField** `String or Array`
-    DB data field to be mapped with the component's UI options.
+    database field(s) to be connected to the component's UI view.
+    * If passed as an `Array` of length 2, the first `String` element is used for the upper bound and the second `String` element is used for the lower bound of the range.
+    * If passed as a `String`, the field is used for both lower and upper bounds match based on the selected values from the component UI view.
 - **title** `String or HTML` [optional]
     title of the component to be shown in the UI.
 - **defaultSelected** `Object` [optional]